BoShiangKe/InfluenceAUC/README.md

 ### Description
 ***influenceAUC*** is an R package that focuses on identifying influential observations from the perspective of model diagnostics in binary classification.
 Most of the related research is based on the assumption that positive instances tend to have higher values, then the sources of influential cases can categorize as follows:
-+ negative cases with fairly higher scores
++ negative cases with comparatively higher scores
 + positive cases with relatively lower scores

 The proposed methods rely on the area under the receiver operating characteristic curve (AUC) and cumulative lift chart (CLC), which indirectly facilitate the methods suitable to any classifiers with continuous score outputs.
 The theoretical approaches evaluate the influences of observations to the overall AUC, and adjusted CLCs offer the existence and approximate locations of those influential cases through data visualization.
 Because each method may have its pros and cons, we suggest end-users to apply all of them together to reach reliable results.
 Please see the reference for more information.